fatimajamali81/azure-devops-cicd-pipelines/dotnet-core-web-app-cicd/README.md

 # .NET Core Web APP CI/CD Pipeline

-This pipeline builds and deploys a .NET Core Web APP using Azure DevOps.
+This pipeline contains an Azure DevOps pipeline configuration for building and deploying a .NET Core Web App.
+The pipeline supports deployment to both development (DEV) and quality assurance (QA) environments.

 ## Pipeline Overview

+The pipeline performs the following tasks:
+1. Checks out the code from the repository.
-1. **Use .NET Core SDK**: Ensures the required .NET Core SDK is used.
+2. Sets up the .NET Core SDK.
-2. **NuGet Restore**: Restores NuGet packages.
+3. Restores NuGet packages.
-3. **Build Solution**: Builds the .NET solution.
+4. Builds the solution.
-4. **Publish**: Publishes the build output.
+5. Publishes the build artifacts.
-5. **Deploy to Azure App Service**: Deploys the build artifact to Azure App Service based on the selected environment.
+6. Deploys the published artifacts to an Azure Web App, based on the selected deployment environment.

+## Parameters

+- **Deployment_Environment**: Specifies the deployment environment.
+It can be set to either `DEV` or `QA`.
+The default value is `DEV`.

-## Files
+## Steps Description

-- `azure-pipelines.yml`: The pipeline configuration file.
+### 1. Checkout

+Checks out the source code from the repository to ensure the latest version is used.

+### 2. Use .NET Core SDK

+Sets up the .NET Core SDK to the specified version (8.x in this case).

+### 3. NuGet Restore

+Restores the required NuGet packages for the solution.

+### 4. Build Solution

+Builds the solution in the Release configuration.
+This step ensures that all code is compiled and ready for deployment.

+### 5. Publish Artifacts

+Publishes the build artifacts to a staging directory.
+These artifacts are the files that will be deployed to the Azure Web App.

+### 6. Deploy to Azure Web App

+Deploys the published artifacts to an Azure Web App.
+The deployment is controlled by the `Deployment_Environment` parameter:

+- For **DEV** environment, it deploys to the DEV Web App.
+- For **QA** environment, it deploys to the QA Web App.

-## Setup Instructions
+## Usage

-1. Ensure you have an Azure DevOps project.
-2. Add the pipeline by linking `azure-pipelines.yml`.
+1. **Set Up Your Azure DevOps Pipeline**: Add the `azure-pipelines.yml` file to the root of your repository.
+2. **Configure Azure Subscription**: Replace `<AzureSubscriptionName>` with your Azure subscription name or service connection.
-3. Set up Azure service connections for both DEV and QA environments.
+3. **Configure Web App Names**: Replace `<YourDevWebAppName>` and `<YourQaWebAppName>` with the names of your Azure Web Apps for DEV and QA environments, respectively.
-4. Update `azure-pipelines.yml` as necessary for your project structure.
+4. **Run the Pipeline**: Trigger the pipeline manually or by pushing changes to the repository.